Staging the Dining Room DIY Home Staging Tips for a faster, more profitable home sale

 Center the dining table under the chandelier and on area rug

-Bring in the table first and center it on the rug.
+Bring in the table first and center it on the area rug.
 If you don’t have a chandelier, try to place the table in the center of the room.

 If the dining room is large and oblong, the table may need to go on one end of the room.
 Balance out the room by placing something of equal "weight" on the opposite side of the room.
-See space planning for information on visual weight.
+See space planning for more on visual weight.

 For an open concept dining/living/kitchen home design, place the table under the chandelier.
 If the chandelier fixture is not in the right spot for the table, watch the video on declutter your dining room to learn how to swag your chandelier to the right spot.
 If the dining table is off center, the whole room will look askew.

-When staging the dining room, edit out more than four dining chairs, unless your dining room is huge.
+When staging the dining room, edit out more than four dining chairs, unless your dining space is huge.
 Push the chairs in to create maximum traffic flow around the table.
 Too many dining chairs will make a room look over-crowded.
 See small kitchen decorating ideas for tips on making a small space look larger.

 If your dining chairs have soiled or out-dated fabric cushions, replace them with neutral-colored covers that are solid, a soft geometric pattern or an elegant stripe.